fhellwig/duo-express-react/README.md

 The `useDuoAuth()` function returns an object having the following properties:

-- `state`: The `duo` session object from the `duo-express` middleware.
-It has only one property: the `username` (which can be null if the user is not signed in).
+- `state`: An object having one property, the `username`.
+Initially, this is `undefined` until the `DuoAuthProvider` receives a response to the initial `GET` request.
+After that, the username is either `null` (user authentication required) or a string (user is signed in).

 - `login`: A function taking one parameter, the username.
-This will perform the required Duo interactions and redirect to the value of the `redirectURI` specified in the `DuoAuthProvider`.
+This will perform the required Duo interactions and redirect to the value of the `redirectUri` parameter of the `DuoAuthProvider`.

 - `logout`: A function that deletes the `duo` session object using the `duo-express` middleware and sets the `username` property in the state to `null`.